GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Brian Kernighan*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts